Coordinate35/ngx_http_conf_debug_module/README.md

 verion: 1.0.0

-The ngx_http_conf_debug_module module is used for debug nginx configuration.
+The ngx_http_conf_debug_module module is used for debuging nginx configuration.

 In debug mode, module will add the config infomation in a Nginx variable when a request incoming, which will affect the request processing.

-In interrupt mode, module will intercept the request to prevent it from being proxy_pass to upstream server(because we just want to test the config).Simultaneous limitation of access by address and by password is controlled by the satisfy directive
+In interrupt mode, module will intercept the request to prevent it from being proxy_pass to upstream server(because we just want to test the config).Simultaneous limitation of access by address and by password is controlled by the [satisfy](https://nginx.org/en/docs/http/ngx_http_core_module.html#satisfy) directive

 **Attention**:
 1. In location scene:
-   1. ~ and ~* 's accuracy rely on macro NGX_HTTP_CASELESS_FILESYSTEM hasn't defined
+   1. ~ and ~* 's accuracy rely on macro NGX_HTTP_CASELESS_FILESYSTEM hasn't been defined
    2. Nested location and @named location is not supported
-   3. location has been internal redirect(rewrite) is not supported
+   3. Location has been internal redirected(rewrite) is not supported

 ## Example configuration